graysam/wi-boom/docs/WS_API.md

 # WebSocket API (ws://10.11.12.1/ws)

 This device exposes a single WebSocket endpoint at `/ws`.
-Messages are newline‑free JSON objects.
+Messages are newline-free JSON objects.
 There are no explicit acks; the device pushes a fresh `state` message after handling a command and on a periodic tick (~250 ms).

 Conventions
 - Numbers are integers (ms, counts).
 Unknown fields are ignored.